mchamochin1/SDGs-interlinks-with-Climate-Change-Energy-Transition/README.md

 <img src="./notebooks/images/SDGs_en_Wealthy_Countries.png" alt="drawing" align="center" width="900"/>
 </p>

-4. **Data**: SDGs ranking and score are collected for the different years.
+4. **Data**: SDGs rankings and scores are collected for the different years.
 Scores present better results and capture better continuity for each SDG.
 5. **Skewness**: data does not show high Skewness.
 Logarithmic transformations are performed, not presenting substantial improvement for most variables.
 Logarithmic transformation was performed when was deemed appropriate.
 6. **Data escalation**: StandardScaler is applied for clustering algorithms, ensembles and PCAs.
-7. **Metrics for classification**: Accuracy is used in classification algorithms, since data is balanced.
-The coefficient of determination for the prediction (score) is analyzed.
+7. **Metrics for classification**: Accuracy is used in classification algorithms since data is balanced.
+The coefficient of determination for the prediction (score) is analysed.
 The minimization of the **Mean Squared Error (MSE)** is sought, as there were not many outliers (5) that could suggest the use of the Mean Absolute Error (MAE).
 8. **Regularization**: **GridSearchCV** is used, combined with a massive hyperparameter evaluation with loops, to facilitate the evaluation of metrics and regularization.

 #### 2.4.1 REGRESSION